Richard Paul "Rick" Astley

 became part of a popular meme known as Rickrolling

 .
 Astley was voted by Internet users "Best Act Ever" at the MTV Europe Music Awards 2008.
-Performed a Rickroll live in person
+He even performed a Rickroll live in person

 on the Cartoon Network